 Navarro is young—just 41 this year—and has already published a number of acclaimed novels.
 It looks like her literary career is just getting started, and it is poised to go to incredible places.

-We’ve published three books of hers—My Heart Hemmed In, Self-Portrait in Green, and All My Friends (a fourth is coming soon!)—all expertly translated by the incredibly Jordan Stump.
+We’ve published three books of hers—My Heart Hemmed In, Self-Portrait in Green, and All My Friends (a fourth is coming soon!)—all expertly translated by the incredible Jordan Stump.

 NDiaye is noted for her ability to blend incredibly detailed psychology with surreal and Kafkaesque touches.
 She explores the grey area between borders—those of culture, nationality, ethnicity, class, and language, among others.
 Solidly in the tradition of high modernism, her prose is vivid, beautiful, and nightmarish all at once.
 She is a writer not to be missed, and it is an honor to publish her.